danielcjones2021/Storytime/README.md

 **A fork of Storyboarder with the addition of AI-powered image generation.**

 Storytime takes the fast, simple storyboarding of Wonderunit's Storyboarder and adds integrated AI image generation.
 Sketch your idea with stick figures, then generate a stylized image from your sketch.
-The fastest path through ideation: from rough idea to polished animatic.
+The fastest path from sketch to screen.

 [![screenshot](https://user-images.githubusercontent.com/441117/27712058-4404e214-5cf3-11e7-8fa3-b88ae924d154.gif)](https://www.wonderunit.com/storyboarder)